syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Tab</kbd>
 </td>
 <td>
-Moves the selection to next row directly below the current selected row when having SelectionMode is Single.
-Upon reaching the bottom of the screen, pressing tab scrolls and applies selection to the next row if the grid has scrollable content.
-If the selected row is the last row of the grid, pressing tab does nothing.
-In `Multiple` and `SingleDeselect` selection modes, if the next row has already been selected, then pressing tab key will deselect the row.
+Moves selection to the next row directly below the currently selected row when the SelectionMode is Single.
+Upon reaching the bottom of screen, pressing Tab key scrolls and applies selection to the next row if grid has scrollable content.
+If the selected row is the last row of grid, pressing Tab key does nothing.
+In `Multiple` and `SingleDeselect` selection modes, if the next row has already been selected, pressing Tab key will deselect the row.
 </td>
 </tr>
 <tr>